jmcmillian94/Excel-to-SQL/README.md

 # Excel-to-SQL
-A simple tool that take an excel or csv file and converts it to a SQLite table.
+A simple tool that takes an excel or csv file and converts it to a SQLite table.

 First the program will ask for a database file path.
 If it finds one at the designated path it will allow you to modify it by adding or replacing tables.
 If it does not find a database it will create one.